Gordonby/ACS-K8S-Lab-L200/README.md

 1. Deploy the container *captureordertd*, populating the environment variables and expose the captureordertd container as a public endpoint by using a Service. (*Yaml writing time everyone!
 Notepad (or VS Code at the ready)*)

+### Success Criteria

+* Your captureordertd service has an external IP
+* Inspect the environment variables to make sure your team name is correct
+* You can connect to the captureordertd API via the following uri http://<your svc IP>:8080/swagger
+* You can run the Swagger test harness and get a MongoDB orderid as a response
+* You can connect to your Helm installed MongoDB instance using *mongo-mongodb-client* and check for a record
+* Check the pod logs to inspect the operations
+* Your team name is passed into the captureordertd container - *you will receive no scores if you do not do this*

 ### Hints

 See https://hub.docker.com/r/shanepeckham/captureordertd/ for information on the container and what the environment variables look like.
 You need to map this container over port 8080 as this is where is is listening.